 Although Pazo Barrantes has been the ancestral home to the Creixell family (owners of renowned Riojan labels Marques de Murrieta and Castillo Ygay) since the 15th century and where Albariño has been grown and made for generations, it was not until 1982, when the vineyards were re-planted and 1991, when the winery was built, that it became a commercial winery.

-First, the oldest vine bunches are de-stemmed before gentle pressing.
-Temperature controlled fermentation (10 ºC) takes place in a 3,000 litre French Allier wooden vat for 50 days.
-To add more weight to the palete, the wine is left in contact with its own fine lees for three months.
-La Comtesse then remains in this vat for a further 12 months.
-Afterwards the wine is aged in bottle for other 12 months before release.
+First of all the Albariño bunches are de-stemmed before pressing.
+Afterwards the grapes are gently pressed to respect and boost the intense aromatic potential obtained from these old vine grapes.
+Juice settling.
+Temperature controlled alcoholic fermentation (10 ºC) takes place in a 3.000-litre French Allier oak vat for 60 days.
+In the pursuit of gaining more volume on the palate and a balanced mouth feel, the wine is left in contact with its fine lees for 6 months.
+La Comtesse remains in this same wooden vat for 12 months further.
+Afterwards the wine is aged in bottle for another 12 months before release.

 White flowers, pears and soft spice with a hint of lime.
 A creamy texture, full bodied with a long developing finish of white peaches and vanilla.

 Seared crayfish with fresh pasta and vegetables; Grilled lobster with acid mayonnaise; Steamed prawns with mustard and truffle oil; Warm shrimp salad with honey mustard and green apples.